Aaru235/KaggleDay1/README.md

 # KaggleDay1
-This is part of the 30 days of ml with kaggle. if this is your first time entering a Kaggle competition, regardless of whether you:
+This is part of the 30 days of ml with kaggle.

+ If this is your first time entering a Kaggle competition, regardless of whether you:
   1.have experience with handling large datasets, 2.haven't done much coding,
   3.are newer to data science, or